dkooll/terraform-azurerm-storageaccount/README.md

 # Storage Account

 Terraform module which creates storage account resources on Azure.
+A single object storageaccounts is referenced.
+It contains several nested keys, such as containers, tables, queues and shares.
+To be able to use these resources more than once on each storage account local variables are used in combination with the flatten function to produce lists of maps.

 The code base is validated using [terratest](https://terratest.gruntwork.io/).
 These tests can be found [here](tests).